 P/D also has a low mortality rate.
 For every 100 patients who receive this surgery, one to four people may die.

 Although success rates are high and mortality rates are low, just like with any type of surgery, complications may arise during surgery.
 About one in 10 patients experience a prolonged air leak.
-Other complications that may arise during surgery include, internal bleeding, blood clots, respiratory or cardiac failure, pneumonia and/or infection.
-Some patients also may experience a recurrence of the cancer after surgery.
+Other complications that may arise during surgery include internal bleeding, blood clots, respiratory or cardiac failure, pneumonia and/or infection.

 Aside from P/D, the other most common surgical treatment option for pleural mesothelioma is an extrapleural pneumonectomy (EPP).
 Both are potentially curative, meaning the goal is to remove all tumors and extend life expectancy, and both involve the removal of tumors from the chest cavity and therefore have the best success rates when tumors have not spread to other organs in the body.